nychealth/EH-dataportal/content/data-stories/injury-deaths/index.md

 Within this age group, the suicide rate is highest among Black non-Hispanic New Yorkers, though not dramatically so.
 Latinos in this age group have the lowest suicide rate across racial/ethnic groups.

-Homicides are the third leading cause of death in this age group.
+In this age group, homicides are the third leading cause of death.
 Racial/ethnic, geographic, and sex disparities in homicide rates look similar in adults ages 25 to 34 as they do in those ages 15 to 24.

 <iframe title="Suicide rates age 25-34" class="my-4" aria-label="Split Bars" id="datawrapper-chart-7rrVq" src="https://datawrapper.dwcdn.net/7rrVq/2/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="191" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r=0;r<e.length;r++)if(e[r].contentWindow===a.source){var i=a.data["datawrapper-height"][t]+"px";e[r].style.height=i}}}))}();
 </script>